-Some employers have already responded to inflation and have offered a higher than usual pay raise to help boost employee retention, bolster morale and keep pesky talent poachers at bay.
+Some employers have already responded to inflation and have offered a higher-than-usual pay raise to help boost employee retention, bolster morale and keep pesky talent poachers at bay.
 However, according to the Conference Board, overall salary increases in 2021 have averaged just 3 percent.
+For 2022 projections are again for just a 3% increase.
 While that's in line with the pay raises offered over the past decade, it ignores an actual decline in overall wage increases in 2020, which was the first decline in more than ten years.

 A recent SHRM article pointed out that despite these modest pay raises, it’s still not enough to offset inflation.
-We can expect increasing calls from employee and labor groups to intensify their demand for a significant cost-of-living increase in 2022.
+We can expect increasing calls from employee and labor groups to intensify their demand for a significant cost-of-living increase in 2022, and beyond.

 Inflationary pressures also exacerbate salary expectations in general.
 The Federal Reserve Bank in New York tracks the average lowest salary that American job seekers are willing to accept for a new job.
 That rate has jumped 16 percent in the past year, going from $61K to $71K within a twelve-month period.
 People are expecting higher wages, even if they’re not fully qualified for those wages.